-Council respectfully acknowledges the Yaluk-ut Weelam Clan of the Boon Wurrung.
-We pay our respect to their Elders, both past, present and emerging.
+Council respectfully acknowledges the Traditional Owners of this land, the people of the Kulin Nations.
+We pay our respect to their Elders, past and present.
 We acknowledge and uphold their continuing relationship to this land.

 The Boon Wurrung representative for the City of Port Phillip: